neverRare/butter/doc/language/copy_and_clone.md

 std.assert(bar == 10);
 ```

-Note: It is better to [share](./share.md) immutable reference instead.
+Note: It is better to [share](./share.md) immutable reference instead unless the variable is mutable e.g. `mut foo = &bar`.

 ## Clone and implicit copy traits